 Your South Bay and Los Angeles Probate Attorneys

 The world of probate litigation is growing exponentially as the Greatest Generation transitions its wealth to the Baby Boomer Generation.
 A particularly large population needing this service live around Los Angeles.
 Baker, Burton & Lundy would like to help these residents from their friendly, soothing office on Pier Avenue in Hermosa Beach.
-Probate attorneys Brad Baker, Albro Lundy, Evan Koch and Christine Daniels combine their trial and estate planning experience to provide top notch representation for people facing a disagreement or contest about a will or a trust.
+Probate attorneys Brad Baker, Albro Lundy, and Evan Koch combine their trial and estate planning experience to provide top-notch representation for people facing a disagreement or contest about a will or a trust.

 What is Probate Litigation?